-If you wish to withdraw from a module for which you are registered, you must submit awritten request to the Dean of Students(or nominee) by the end of the second week of your period of enrolment.
-You will receive confirmation in writing about whether your request has been agreed.
-If you do not receive written agreement, every module will count towards the maximum permitted registrations of 360 credits.
+If you wish to withdraw from a module for which you are registered, you must submit a written request to the Dean of Students (or nominee) by the end of the second week of your period of enrolment.
+You will receive confirmation in writing whether your request has been agreed.
+If you do not receive written agreement, every module will count towards the maximum permitted registration which for a postgraduate taught course is normally 180 credits.

-If consent is given to your request, you will be deemed not to have taken the module and your record will be updated accordingly.
+If consent is given to a request from you to withdraw from a module, you will be deemed not to have taken the module and your record will be updated accordingly.
 Where this results in you no longer meeting the criteria for full-time study, we will formally amend your mode of attendance to part-time.